jgkramer/jgkramer.github.io/_drafts/post5_storage.md

 ### Supply Variability: Solar Power

-Battery storage is a requirement of any electricity scheme that relied heavily on solar power, because electricity supply is much more variable through time than demand.
-Even if solar generates enough electricity in aggregate, a meaningful portion of the day's usage needs to be time shifted from the daytime, when the sun is shining, to nighttime.
-One might ask, for example, whether it is possible to use a combination of solar + battery to supply all electricity needs and go "off grid".
+Any electricity supply architecture that relies heavily on solar power needs storage, because supply is much more variable through time than demand.
+Even if solar generates enough electricity in aggregate over time, energy needs to be time shifted from the daytime, when the sun is shining, to nighttime.
+A motivating example is whether it is possible to use a combination of solar + battery to supply all one's electricity needs and go "off grid".

 The below analysis assumes the same relative output throughout an **August** day in Nevada as explored in the [last post](https://jgkramer.github.io/2023/01/28/Solar-Generation.html), but scaled down so that the total output over the month is either 110% or 130% of the total electricity consumed in the month.
 Note that this generation function is **ideal solar generation**: the system generates electricity assuming good weather and no interruptions.[^2]